 Much of this can be handled in the original composition when you take the photo.
-If you have the time to properly compose your shot and get all the details lined up before you click the shutter, then you’re ahead of the game.
+If you have the time to properly compose your shot and get all the details lined up before clicking the shutter, you’re ahead of the game.
 If not, no worries.
-You can still make some adjustments when you’re cropping your photo in post-production to get just the look you’re after.
-So, here are my five best tips for cropping your photographs like a professional!
+When you’re in post-production, follow a few rules for cropping in my favorite photo editor, Lightroom, to get just the look you desire.
+So, here are my five best tips to get cropped images that look professional!

-When we’re small, we’re taught to center objects when we create art.
-I don’t know why – maybe so we have enough space to add stuff on the sides.
-Not really sure, and I didn’t feel like researching all of that, so let’s just say it is what it is.
+I’m not sure about all of that, and I didn’t feel like researching it, so let’s say it is what it is.
 But today, I’m going to challenge that long-time belief.
 Not everything needs to be centered.
-In fact, in photography composition, you will find that there is almost always a better way to compose your shots than plopping the subject directly in the center.
+In fact, in photography, you will find that there is almost always a better way to compose your shots than plopping the subject directly in the front and center.

-This is as good a time as ever to mention that when you are taking your photo, be sure and leave a bit of extra space around your subject so you can make these kinds of adjustments with a little room to spare.
+Now is as good a time as ever to mention that when you are taking your photo, be sure and leave a bit of extra space around your subject to make these kinds of adjustments with a bit of room to spare.

 Did you see anything else amiss with the first crop above?
 If you did, good for you!
 If not, you’re about to, and beware – once you’ve seen it, you’ll never un-see it again!!!!